SSWConsulting/SSW.Rules.Content/rules/use-abbreviation/rule.md

 ---
 type: rule
-title: Avoid Abbreviation in your Writing?
+title: Do you avoid Abbreviation in your Writing?
 uri: use-abbreviation
 authors:
   - title: Ash Anil